You know what rhetorical questions are don't you?

 Anyway, It has been agreed on a few different occasions that I am actually an Artist, (Other Artist, The Art's council, Royal Opera House and The Gardian Art's section have all said so.)

-This week I've been making Art, working in the medium of paint on wood.
+So This week I've been making Art, working in the medium of paint on wood.

 I've created a series of three works and by each I've given a short explaination of the piece.